 Section 1.
 Compensation for Services.
-During the Term of this Agreement, the Board shall pay CS Partners an annual fee (the "Fee") equal to eight percent (8%), which is a 2% reduction from the typical ten percent (10%) Fee, of the total Aid received from the State of Michigan for the Academy's fiscal years 2021-2022; 2022-2023; 2023-2024, and nine percent (9%) of the total Aid received from the State of Michigan for the Academy's fiscal years, 2024-2025 and 2025-2026, pursuant to the State School Aid Act of 1979, as amended.
-At no time shall the annual fee be less than \$80,000.
+During the Term of this Agreement, the Board shall pay CS Partners an annual fee (the "Fee") equal to eleven percent (11%) of the total Aid received from the State of Michigan, pursuant to the State School Aid Act of 1979, as amended, for the particular number of students enrolled in the Academy ("Student Enrollment").
+"Student Enrollment" shall be based on the Academy's final blended student count added to the number of students enrolled in the Academy's Great Start Readiness Program (if applicable).
+The Fee shall also include eleven percent (11%) of any State categorical funds.
+At no time shall the annual fee be less than \$150,000.